Bailard Inc. Boosts Holdings in Univar Solutions Inc. (NYSE:UNVR)

-Separately, StockNews.com assumed coverage on shares of Univar Solutions in a research report on Monday.
-They set a “hold” rating for the company.
-One research analyst has rated the stock with a sell rating, five have assigned a hold rating and two have issued a buy rating to the company.
-According to data from MarketBeat, Univar Solutions presently has a consensus rating of “Hold” and an average price target of $35.60.
+Separately, StockNews.com initiated coverage on Univar Solutions in a research note on Monday.
+They issued a “hold” rating for the company.
+One research analyst has rated the stock with a sell rating, five have issued a hold rating and two have given a buy rating to the stock.
+According to MarketBeat.com, Univar Solutions presently has a consensus rating of “Hold” and a consensus target price of $35.60.

 About Univar Solutions